Night Falls on Manhattan: Critical response

-Writing for Time Out, author SGr exclaimed, "Lumet has made 40–odd films, some classic, some lousy.
-This isn't by any means".
-He commended how actor "Dreyfuss shines as a radical defence attorney."
 Not entirely enthusiastic about certain elements of the plot was Andy Klein writing for the Dallas Observer.
 He flatly wrote, "As satisfying as much of the film is, there are a few missteps, large and small, that may require indulgence on the part of viewers."
-Describing a lighthearted position on its positive attributes, Mike Clark of USA Today felt "Lumet (who also wrote the script) seems to feed on lousy cop-precinct furniture, political showboating and confrontations between street-savvy adversaries played by synergic actors."
 On an entirely negative front, Russell Smith of The Austin Chronicle remarked that "Lumet and Daley simply appear to have forgotten everything they once knew about lean, reality-based storytelling—a fact that no amount of bluster, superstar charisma, and stylistic virtuosity can conceal."
-Smith added, "Expected story developments fail to materialize, and others drop from the blue sky with no apparent rationale.
-Equally annoying is the film's inability to decide whether it wants to be a conventional melodrama—a view the manically overacting Holm and Ferrer obviously subscribe to—or a dark, nihilistic satire in the vein of other Lumet films such as Network."
+Smith added, "Expected story developments fail to materialize, and others drop from the blue sky with no apparent rationale."